Frequently Asked Questions¶

 192.168.1.2 with the local IP address of the computer running

-The local IP address is the IP address your computer is assigned on your home network.
-A quick Google search will tell you how to find out your local IP address.
-You can now browse your book collection and download books from calibre to your device to open with whatever ebook reading software you have on your android device.
+You can now browse your book collection and download books from calibre to your device to open with whatever e-book reading software you have on your Android device.

 Calibre Companion and many reading apps support browsing the calibre library directly.
 For example, in Aldiko, click My Catalogs, then + to add a catalog, then give the catalog a title such as “calibre” and provide the URL listed above.
 You can now browse the calibre library and download directly into the reading software.